Translate

 91-0328/LN F-15E 494th "Panthers" 48th Fighter Wing USAF.

 After the Spanish Phantoms had landed, I headed back down the road to Lakenheath.
 Much was the same as today.
-Only Thirty years have passed?
+Only thirty years have passed?

 91-0319 F-15E Today flies with the 391st Fighter Squadron MO.